ilovepixelart/ts-patch-mongoose/README.md

   // You can omit some properties in case you don't want to save them to patch history
   omit: ['__v', 'createdAt', 'updatedAt'],

-  // Addition options for patchHistoryPlugin plugin
+  // Additional options for patchHistoryPlugin
-  // Everything bellow is optional and just shows you what you can do:
+  // Everything below is optional and just shows you what you can do:

-  // Code bellow is abstract example, you can use any other way to get user, reason, metadata
+  // Code below is an abstract example, you can use any other way to get user, reason, metadata
-  // These three properties will be added to patch history document automatically and give you flexibility to track who, why and when made changes to your documents
+  // These three properties will be added to patch history document automatically and gives you flexibility to track who, why and when made changes to your documents
   getUser: async (doc: HydratedDocument<Book>) => {
     // For example: get user from http context
     // You should return an object, in case you want to save user to patch history return httpContext.get('user') as Record<string, unknown>
   },

-  // Reason of document (create/update/delete) like: 'Excel upload', 'Manual update', 'API call', etc.
+  // Reason for the document change (create/update/delete) like: 'Excel upload', 'Manual update', 'API call', etc.
   getReason: async (doc: HydratedDocument<Book>) => {
     // For example: get reason from http context, or any other place of your application
-    // You shout return a string, in case you want to save reason to patch history return httpContext.get('reason') as string
+    // You should return a string, in case you want to save reason to patch history return httpContext.get('reason') as string
   },

-  // You can provide any information you want to save in along with patch history
+  // You can provide any information you want to save along with patch history
   getMetadata: async (doc: HydratedDocument<Book>) => {
     // For example: get metadata from http context, or any other place of your application
     // You should return an object, in case you want to save metadata to patch history